Road Fuel Pricing (Equalisation) Bill

 Groups Affected

-- Consumers in Rural Areas: Could see a reduction in fuel prices if the bill is successful.
+- Consumers in Rural Areas: May benefit from lower fuel prices if the bill leads to price equalization.

-- Consumers in Urban Areas: Could see a slight increase in fuel prices if the bill results in price equalization at the lowest national price.
+- Consumers in Urban Areas: May see a slight increase in fuel prices if the lowest national price becomes the benchmark for all areas.

-- Secretary of State: Responsible for defining key terms and reviewing the penalty system.
+- The Secretary of State: Responsible for defining key terms and reviewing the effectiveness of the penalty system.

 Powered by nyModel